The best video hosting providers

 • Developer-friendly, as the extensive API enables tailor-made solutions

-• GDPR guarantee, own infrastructure, European servers, ISO 27001
+• GDPR guarantee with own infrastructure, European servers and ISO 27001 certification

-• Secure B2B video platform that is particularly attractive for European customers
+• Secure B2B platform, especially suitable for European customers

-• German support from local team.
-Service languages in German and English
+• Local support with European team offering service in German and English

 • Weaknesses: